 Supporting women’s leadership in the Pacific is a key to reducing poverty, promoting economic growth and democracy and increasing the well-being of women, girls and their families.
 Greater gender equality, especially in leadership and decision-making, improves economic circumstances at the country, local and household levels.
 There is evidence that increasing representation of women in decision making improves outcomes in health, education and other local services .

-The Inter-Parliamentary Union reports that the world average of all elected members is 22.6% women and 77.4% men (both houses combined).
-However, in the Pacific the proportion of women in the Lower House of Representative is 6.1% (as of March 2016 and excluding Australia and New Zealand).
-In FSM, Tonga and Vanuatu there are no women members in the national legislature (in fact, FSM has never had a woman member of parliament).
+The Inter-Parliamentary Union reports that the world average of all elected members is 23.3% women and 76.7% men (both houses combined as at 1 June 2017)*.
+However, in the Pacific the proportion of women in the Lower House of Representative is 7.5% (as at May 2017 and excluding Australia and New Zealand)**.
+In the Federated States of Micronesia (FSM), there are no women members in the national legislature (in fact, FSM has never had a woman member of parliament).
 There is also a significant under-representation of women in leadership and decision making at the sub-national level of government, as well as in leadership positions in statutory authorities and the private sector.

 Number of National Women MPs in Pacific Parliaments

 |Federated States of Micronesia||14||0||0.0%|